leove4/Stock-Cluster-Analyzer/README.md

 # Stock-Cluster-Analyzer

-A Python-based tool to analyze stock clustering based on @quantscience_ (X) approach, made ready to use with a tkinter UI.
+- A Python-based tool to analyze stock clustering based on @quantscience_ (X) approach, made ready to use with a tkinter UI.
+- Helps you to build a portfolio with uncorrelated assets

 ## Features

 - **Ticker stock selection:**